Other Engineering

 It will take a total of 3 years

-Students develop advanced expertise in either Electrical and Electronic Engineering or Mechanical Engineering.
+Develop expertise in either Electrical and Electronic Engineering or Mechanical Engineering through focused coursework and projects.

 CIE: D grade or better in Mathematics and Physics at AS level

-IB: Level 4 (or better) in both Mathematics and Physics
+IB: Level 4 or higher in both Mathematics and Physics

-Alternative: Completed/partially completed NZ Diploma in Engineering or National Diploma in Engineering, or other recognised certificate with required Maths and Physics
+Alternatively, NZ Diploma in Engineering (NZDE), National Diploma in Engineering (NDE) or recognised certificates containing relevant maths and physics

-IELTS (Academic) 6.0 overall with all bands 5.5 or higher, or equivalent (for international students)
+English language requirements: IELTS (Academic) 6.0 overall with all bands 5.5 or higher, or equivalent